 The WINEP is designed to protect the environment around the rivers we use, our reservoirs and our land holdings.
-This covers such things as water quality, fisheries, biodiversity and river structures (e.g. weirs).
+This covers such things as water quality, fisheries, biodiversity and river structures (e.g.weirs).

-A range of 28 schemes are being delivered during this period.
+A range of schemes have been delivered or are under way.
 These include measures to protect eels and fish, such as eel resistant screens and fish passes, in line with the 2009 regulations.
-We are also improving the quality of drinking water, focusing particularly on reducing pesticides.
-There are just two sites where the amount of water we are taking could have some harm on the environment, so we have already taken action to address these as well.
+We are also improving the quality of water that we abstract by working with landowners on catchment schemes, including peat bog restorations.